ncphillips/truecoders.io/_coders/austin-redmayne.markdown

 class: Alpha C#
 experience:
 - company: Baumhowers
-  job_title:
+  job_title: Server
   start_date: 2016-12-01 00:00:00 -06:00
-  end_date: 'Present '
+  end_date:
   body: |-
     * Meeting a time commitment in order to keep restaurant running smoothly
     * Team based employee operations
     * Maintain alertness in full scope of the restaurants needs
 - company: Jackson's​ ​Bar​ ​and​ ​Bistro
-  job_title: 'Server '
+  job_title: Server
   start_date: 2016-07-01 00:00:00 -05:00
   end_date: 2016-11-01 00:00:00 -05:00
   body: |-
     * Assisting consistently to the changing pace and demand of the restaurant
     * Communicating with customers to find out their specific needs
 - company: Cracker​ ​Barrel
-  job_title: 'Server '
+  job_title: Server
   start_date: 2015-04-01 00:00:00 -05:00
   end_date: 2015-11-01 00:00:00 -05:00
   body: |-
-    ● Ensuring customers are happy and satisfied\
+    * Ensuring customers are happy and satisfied
-    ● At times being in charge of 2 sections in different parts of the\
+    * At times being in charge of 2 sections in different parts of the restaurant
-    restaurant\
-    ● One of the busiest retaurants in Florence, was used to constant flux of\
+    * One of the busiest retaurants in Florence, was used to constant flux of customers
-    customers\
-    ● Cleaning
+    * Cleaning
 - company: All​ ​American​ ​Swim​ ​Supply
   job_title: Sales Representative
   start_date: 2014-07-01 00:00:00 -05:00
-  end_date: 'Present '
+  end_date: Present
   body: |-
-    ● Packing, setting up and maintaining a mobile shop ● Helped customers decide what would be the best option for them ● Handling money
+    * Packing, setting up and maintaining a mobile shop
+    * Helped customers decide what would be the best option for them
+    * Handling money
 - company: Hometown​ ​Market
   job_title: Cashier
   start_date: 2014-06-01 00:00:00 -05:00
   end_date: 2017-11-01 00:00:00 -05:00
   body: |-
-    ● Assisting customers in locating products, at times helping them make a decision between multiple products
+    * Assisting customers in locating products, at times helping them make a decision between multiple products
-    ● Cleaning
+    * Cleaning
-    ● Operating a Cash Register
+    * Operating a Cash Register
 - company: Blue​ ​Coast​ ​Burrito
   job_title: Store Employee
   start_date: 2014-06-01 00:00:00 -05:00
   end_date: 2014-11-01 00:00:00 -05:00
   body: |-
-    ● Prepare and serve food
+    * Prepare and serve food
-    ● Maintain restaurant clean
+    * Maintain restaurant clean
 education:
 - school: University​ ​of​ ​Alabama​ ​at​ ​Birmingham
   degree: Psychology